 - general biological information including habitat and natural history

 - educational brochures and booklets available for download

 - frequently asked questions

 - conservation and management in Florida

 - news & updates

 - opportunities for private landowners

 - rules and regulations

 In Florida, the gopher tortoise is listed as Threatened.
 Both the tortoise and its burrow are protected under state law.
 Gopher tortoises must be relocated before any land clearing or development takes place, and property owners must obtain permits from the FWC before capturing and relocating tortoises.
 Applications for permits are available on the FWC gopher tortoise online permitting site.
 Online applications are preferred to facilitate a faster review process.
-Before applying for a permit, please review the Gopher Tortoise Permitting Guidelines or visit the individual permit webpages by following the links on the right side of your coputer screen.
+Before applying for a permit, please review the Gopher Tortoise Permitting Guidelines or visit the individual permit webpages by following the links on the left side of your computer screen.

 For answers to specific gopher tortoise questions, refer to our frequently asked questions.
 To view relocation permits, find an authorized gopher tortoise agent, or find a recipient site, access our online locator map.
 If you require additional assistance, please contact the FWC regional conservation biologist nearest you.